Deepakrocknow/Mini-Devops-Project/terra/readme.md

-# AWS S3 Static Website Hosting
+# AWS S3 Static Website Hosting using Terraform

 ## Project Overview
 This project sets up a static website hosted on an **Amazon S3 bucket** using Terraform.